 Most homes receive more than one offer

 Almost 75% of houses faced a bidding war in April.
 The low inventory of homes for sale means that buyers in every neighborhood are likely to go up against one another.
-Many are expressing frustration about being locked out of the market by those making cash offers over list price.
+Many express frustrations about being locked out of the market by those making cash offers over list price.
 Buyers are taking greater risks and waiving contingencies like the right to walk away from the contract without financial consequences if the home doesn’t pass an inspection or appraise for the offer price.

-While these strategies may help buyers finally nab a home, the potential risks need to be weighed carefully.
+While these strategies may help buyers finally nab a home, the potential risks must be weighed carefully.
 The extra cash to make repairs or cover the gap in an appraisal will come out of their pocket.

 Caution on writing “love letters” to the seller

-A popular ploy to appeal to the emotions of a seller and win the house is to write a “love letter” explaining why the buyer fell in love with the house and how they plan to live there.
+A popular ploy to appeal to a seller’s emotions and win the house is to write a “love letter” explaining why the buyer fell in love with the house and how they plan to live there.
 It’s an attempt to stand out and tug at the heartstrings, but guidance issued by the National Association of Realtors says it raises concerns about fair housing.

 Personal information within the letter can reveal characteristics about the buyer like race, religion, and family status, creating a known or unconscious bias against the buyer.
 According to the NAR, “using protected characteristics as a basis to accept or reject an offer, as opposed to the price and terms would violate the Fair Housing Act.”